 There are some tells.
 The first and most important clue is the price tag.
 There are free competitions and many are great.
 The New York Public Library’s Young Lions Fiction Award, for example, is free to enter and gives out a $10,000 prize to the winner.
 The Pen/FaulknerAward for Fiction is also free with a $15,000 prize.
 On the other hand, some “free” contests are just funnels for getting you on prospect lists for high-pressure marketing of all manner of writing “services.”

-Second—and this is a bright-line no-go—do not enter ANY contest or competition that requires you to sign away your intellectual property rights in your work.
+Second—and this is a bright-line no-go—do not enter ANY contest or competition that requires you to sign away intellectual property rights to your work.
 I mean it—run at great speed in the opposite direction.
 Now, some legit competitions—especially for poetry and short stories—publish collected volumes of winners’ work and may ask for limited rights, such as a reasonable exclusivity period after the collection is published.
 That’s OK.
 But take this lawyer’s advice: do NOT sign away rights to your blood-sweat-and-tears-stained manuscript for the sake of a writing contest.
 You will live to regret it.
 It’s also a sure indication you have no intention of being a professional writer.

 I have nothing against fee-charging writing contests and have entered several myself, but I take to heart the advice of ALLi, the Alliance of Independent Authors, in always looking to see that the entry fee charged is commensurate with the value you’re getting.
 The contest charges a $45 entry fee and has a prize pool of $20,000?
 That’s probably fair value for money on a cash in/cash out basis.
 Of course, only a few people win any cash, but I take a slightly different view of value.

 For me, the most important thing I want from any competition is meaningful feedback from the judging panel.
 This is for two reasons.
 First, it makes you a better writer to get honest (and anonymous) critiques of your work.
 Second, those judge’s reports are marketing gold mines—you can dig into them to flesh out your book’s Amazon page or for marketing copy.
 One of the best writing competitions for feedback I’ve found is a smallish British contest with a growing reputation called the Wishing Shelf Book Awards.
 Originally for children’s books—hence the slightly precious name—Wishing Shelf has expanded to adult categories, too.
-For the last book I entered, I received two full pages of feedback from the judging panel—including individual one-liners from each of the 15 (that’s FIFTEEN) panelist readers.
+For the last book I entered, I received two full pages of feedback from the judging panel—including individual one-liners from each of the 15 (yes, FIFTEEN) panelist readers.
 That’s priceless stuff.
 Oh, and I won a Bronze Medal.
 And they send out actual metal medals, which is both a rarity and great for displaying at book signings and whatnot.

 The first place I go when vetting contests is back to the ALLi page, where they have an excellent Watchdog Desk that has a regularly updated rating matrix for writing contests.
 My rule is if ALLi gives a Recommended, that’s good enough for me.
 If a contest earns a Caution rating, I’m out.
 If they get a Mixed rating, I’m skeptical and will need a lot of convincing.
 I’ve only entered one Mixed competition—the Writer’s Digest Self-Published Book Awards—because it’s sponsored by a well-known publication and attracts a very large pool of entrants.
 Full disclosure: I won an Honorable Mention in Mainstream/Literary Fiction, one of only 37 given from among 2,600+ entrants, for my second novel, Truly Are the Free.
 So a good result for me at least.